MichalZalecki/html5-starter/README.md

 HTML5 Starter
 =============
-HTML5 starter template bulid with Sass + Compass and HTML5 Boilerplate
+HTML5 starter template bulid with Sass + Compass and based on HTML5 Boilerplate